 How long does it take to process a filming permit in Dubai?

-The process of obtaining a filming permit takes 3-7 days, depending on the type of filming and location.
-If you are filming in a public place, it will take much longer.
-However, if you are filming in a private place, it can be done quickly.
+The process of obtaining a filming permit takes five business days after successful submission of the permit application.
+However, the waiting period may vary, depending on the type of filming and location.
+If you are filming in a public place, it will take much longer than a private residence.

-If your film is set somewhere else within Dubai (i.e., not one of those two locations listed above), then fewer permissions are required for you to get your permit processed quickly.
+If your film is set somewhere else within Dubai, besides the two locations listed above, then fewer permissions are required for you to get your permit processed quickly.

 Also Read: How to Get a Film Permit for Commercial Photography and Filming in the UAE?